sqlitecloud/docs/src/pages/docs/commands/get-client-key.md

 ## Description

-The GET CLIENT KEY command is used to retrieve a single specific information about a **keyname**.
+The GET CLIENT KEY command retrieves a single specific information about a **keyname**.

 ## Return